 RJ Working exists to equip young people and their communities with the principles, language and confidence to build a more compassionate and more fair society.
 Our training-led model teaches young people the skills they need to be courageous in responding to conflict creatively and builds understanding of how perceived difference can fuel conflict and harm.

 Restorative Practice strengthens relationships to enable us to deal well with conflict, whether in person or online, and prevent it escalating into harm.

-RJ Working offers support to Cornwall’s primary and secondary schools, colleges and universities who want to introduce the ‘Ripple Effect’ Restorative Practice training programme.
-This is designed to help students and staff together to develop more ways of sharing responsibility and responding well to difficult and challenging situations.
+RJ Working offers support to Cornwall’s primary and secondary schools, colleges and universities who want to introduce Restorative Practices.
+Our training programmes are designed to help students and staff together to develop more ways of sharing responsibility and responding well to difficult and challenging situations.
 The training can be adapted for a wide range of ages and settings.

 All of our Practitioners are either Associate or Accredited Members of the Restorative Justice Council, the national body

 ensuring high quality and advocating the widespread use of all forms of restorative justice and restorative practice.